Duke Student Alumni Board

 Chris is an undergraduate student pursuing a degree in biomedical engineering and a certificate in Innovation & Entrepreneurship.
 He grew up in Beijing until the age of 14, then moved with his family to Irvine, CA. At Duke, Chris is involved with tissue engineering research in a BME lab, Engineering World Health Club, Bass Connections project on precision medicine, and the Duke Office of Licensing and Ventures.
 In his free time, Chris enjoys cooking, reading, playing the piano, Shotokan karate, and gothic architecture.

-I am a junior from Corning, NY studying biomedical engineering with a minor in finance.
-I have one younger brother who is a senior in high school.
-At home I have a Shetland Sheepdog named Cordy.
-I love to be outdoors and stay active with pastimes like swimming, hiking, and traveling to new places.
-In high school I was a three sport athlete, and I am also an Eagle Scout.
-This past summer I had one of the best months of my life studying abroad in Greece while taking a philosophy course.
-I am involved in many activities and organizations outside of my academic endeavors.
-Throughout the year, I play in intramural sports like flag football, basketball, and softball.
-I serve as a financial analyst for Duke University Union and as the treasurer for Duke Scouting Association which I co-founded with a peer during my first year at Duke.
-I also have a job on campus working as an equipment manager for the Duke Varsity Football team and enjoy it immensely.
-I am a proud graduate of the Duke University Police Department Citizen's Police Academy.
-In addition to these experiences, I am a member of a fraternity and spend great times with my brothers.
-And now, I am excited to represent the Duke Student Alumni Board and all of Duke University!
+Kyle Zingler is a senior from the small town of Painted Post, NY studying biomedical engineering with a minor in finance.
+He has one younger brother who is now a first-year student at Penn State.
+Kyle loves to be outdoors and stay active with pastimes like swimming, hiking, and traveling to new places.
+In high school Kyle was a three sport athlete and also attained the rank of Eagle Scout.
+The summer after his sophomore year he had one of the best months of his life studying abroad in Greece while taking a philosophy course.
+On campus Kyle is involved in many activities and organizations outside of his academic endeavors.
+Throughout the year, he participates in intramural sports like flag football, basketball, and softball.
+He previously served as a financial analyst for Duke University Union and is currently the treasurer for Duke Scouting Association which he co-founded with a peer during his first year at Duke.
+He is also a member of the Senior Giving Challenge Committee.
+Last semester he did independent study research through the BIG Ideas Lab on a digital biomarker discovery pipeline.
+Kyle has a job on campus working as an equipment manager for the Duke Varsity Football team and enjoys it immensely, especially getting to travel with the team for road games.
+He is a proud graduate of the Duke University Police Department Citizen's Police Academy and is looking to join their alumni program this upcoming spring.
+In addition to these experiences, Kyle is a member of Sigma Alpha Epsilon fraternity and is grateful for all of the friends he has made in Greek life.
+Kyle is excited to once again represent the Duke Student Alumni Board and all of Duke University!